project-lux/llm-ner-demo/README.md

 ## Usage

 1. Enter text you want to analyze
 2. Specify entity labels (comma-separated, e.g., "PERSON, LOCATION, ORGANIZATION")
-3. Click "Process Text" to see results in all three formats
+3. Click "Process Text" to see results in all four formats
+4. **Interactive Entity Editing**:
+   - Go to the "🔍 Entity Validation" tab
+   - **Edit Wikidata IDs directly** in the table by clicking on the Q-codes
+   - Click "🔄" in the Actions column to search for better Wikidata IDs (feature coming soon)
+   - Changes update the Wikidata links automatically

 ## Example

-Input text: "Tom went to Rome yesterday."
-Labels: "PERSON, LOCATION"
-Output: "[Tom](PERSON) went to [Rome](LOCATION) yesterday."
+**Input:** "Albert Einstein was born in Germany.
+Microsoft was founded by Bill Gates."
+**Labels:** "PERSON, LOCATION, ORGANIZATION"
+**Output:** "[Albert Einstein](PERSON) was born in [Germany](LOCATION).
+[Microsoft](ORGANIZATION) was founded by [Bill Gates](PERSON)."

+**With Grounding:**
+- Albert Einstein → Q937 (German-born theoretical physicist)
+- Germany → Q183 (Federal Republic of Germany)
+- Microsoft → Q2283 (American technology corporation)
+- Bill Gates → Q5284 (American businessman)